dzearing/qwik-library-styling-repro/README.md

 # qwik-library-styling-repro

-This repo consists of a component library containing a `Counter` component which has a red background via module.css.
+This repo consists of a component library `test-library` containing a `Counter` component which has a red background via module.css, and an app `test-app` which consumes the library and renders the component.
+The Counter should appear red but doesn't, because qwik library styles aren't consumed by qwik apps.
+All built with latest qwik templates.

 Tracking in issue here: https://github.com/BuilderIO/qwik/issues/948

 If you yarn start inside of `test-library`, you will see the red `Counter`.